SultanAyubi360/PrayerTime_Library/README.md

 ## Prayer Times

 Once the `PrayerTimes` object has been initialized it will contain values for all five prayer times and the time for sunrise.
-To display these prayer times and time names you can use both ArrayLists we have  'prayerTimes' and 'prayerNames'.
+To display these Prayer times and Prayer names you can use both ArrayLists we have  'prayerTimes' and 'prayerNames'.
 Now i am using these to set data in adapter and show in recyclerview see below.You guys can create recyclerview and adapter according to your requirements just i give you idea how to pass list to adapter and show records in recyclerview.

 * Java
 ```java